English Learner Education (ELE) Screening FAQ

 - What is English Learner Education (ELE)?

-- Why does my child need an ELE screening?
+- Why does my child need an English proficiency screening?

-- How long does an ELE screening last?
+- How long does an English proficiency screening last?

-- Where do I go for the assessment?
+- Where do my student(s) and I go to be screened?

-- What should I do to prepare for the assessment?
+- What should I do to prepare for this appointment?

-- What are the possible results of an ELE screening and how are the results used?
+- What are the possible results of an English proficiency screening, and how are the results used?

 - Who do I contact if I have other questions about the ELE screening?

-Under federal and state laws, districts must take appropriate steps to identify English Learners so they can receive instruction that is designed to assist them in learning the English language and subject matter content.
-When a new student enrolls in a school district, it is the district’s obligation to determine whether the student is an English Learner (603 CMR 14.02).
+Under federal and state laws, districts must take appropriate steps to identify English Learners (ELs) so they can receive instruction that is designed to assist them in learning the English language and subject matter content.
+When a new student enrolls in a school district, it is the district’s obligation to determine whether the student is an EL (603 CMR 14.02).

-During your registration appointment, you answered a series of questions regarding your child’s language exposure - this questionnaire is called a Home Language Survey.
-Every student whose Home Language Survey indicates exposure to a language other than English or in addition to English must be assessed for English language proficiency.
-In other words, students must be administered the language proficiency test when the answer to any question on the Home Language Survey is a language other than English.
+During registration appointments, all families are required to answer a series of questions regarding their child(ren)’s language exposure - this questionnaire is called a Home Language Survey.
+Every student whose Home Language Survey indicates exposure to a language other than or in addition to English must be assessed for English proficiency.
+In other words, students must have an English proficiency assessment when the answer to any question on the Home Language Survey is a language other than or in addition to English.

-For students in or entering Pre-K and first-semester Kindergarten, the test administrator reads a short story to the student and then plays a series of games to determine the listening and speaking levels of the student.
+- Students in or entering their first-semester of Kindergarten, the test administrator reads a short story to the student and then plays a series of games to determine the listening and speaking levels of the student.

-For students in second-semester Kindergarten and first semester Grade 1, the test administrator also reads a short story to the student and plays a series of games, but assesses listening, speaking, reading, and writing skills.
+- Students in their second semester of Kindergarten and first semester Grade 1: the test administrator also reads a short story to the student and plays a series of games, but assesses listening, speaking, reading, and writing skills.

-Students in second semester Grade 1 and above participate in a series of tasks to assess their speaking, listening, reading, and writing skills.
-All screenings are administered individually and we request that parents/guardians wait in the waiting room during the screening.
+- Students in Grade 2 and above participate in a series of computerized tasks to assess their speaking, listening, reading, and writing skills.

 The Office of Registration and Enrollment (ORE) will only schedule your child's ELE screening upon the completion of your registration appointment.
 OSA may also contact you through email to determine an appropriate time for your child to come in for the screening.
 An ELE screening is typically scheduled 1-2 weeks following the initial in-person registration appointment.

-All ELE screenings will be done at the 4th Floor of Brookline Town Hall, 333 Washington Street, Brookline, MA 02445.
+All ELE screenings will be done on the 4th Floor of Brookline Town Hall, 333 Washington Street, Brookline, MA 02445.

 We recommend arriving about 10 minutes before your appointment time in order to find parking and to check-in.
-We also encourage families to discuss what will happen during the screening with their child (see above) in order to make students feel more comfortable.
+We also encourage families to discuss what will happen during the assessment with their child (see above) in order to make students feel more comfortable.
 For younger students, we recommend that they bring a stuffed animal or other toys that will help them feel more at ease.
-We also recommend that these students visit the bathroom and have a snack/water prior to testing.
+We also recommend that all students visit the bathroom and have a snack/water beforehand.